DanieleRaimondi/bitcoin_datascience/README.md

 ## Stay Updated 📬

 Bitcoin's market is volatile and endlessly fascinating.
-Stay ahead of the curve by keeping an eye on this repository as I regularly update our analyses and models with the latest data and techniques.
+Stay ahead of the curve by keeping an eye on this repository as I regularly update my analyses and models with the latest data and techniques.

 **Please note**, the content provided in this repository is for informational and educational purposes only and should not be construed as financial advice.
 Always conduct your own research and consult with a professional before making any investment decisions. 🚫💰📚